 For more in-depth legal counsel, phone or office consultations are available for a flat fee for up to 40 minutes.

-Given the serious implications of inadmissibility, it is vital for individuals to seek advice and take proactive steps to address or avoid these issues.
-For more information on immigration laws and potential remedies, visit our comprehensive guide.
+Given the severe and enduring consequences of inadmissibility under INA 212(a)(6)(C)(i), individuals are strongly advised to seek professional legal advice promptly and take proactive steps to address or prevent these issues.
+For a more comprehensive exploration of immigration laws, remedies, and strategic guidance, visit our comprehensive guide.

 Looking for in-depth legal counsel?
 Call us or visit our contact page to schedule a paid consultation.